Total steps: 12

 You’ll come to a kissing gate to your right onto the meadows with one ahead of you into Coopers Hill Woods.
 Continue ahead into Coopers Hill Woods.

-Stop to admire the view
+A spot to admire the view

 This is a perfect spot to see the sun rise over the horizon or set in beautiful surroundings.
 You may also spot fallow and muntjac deer grazing below on the meadows.